PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 The conference brings together the  industry of maritime and shipping, international trade, zero-knowledge cryptography, and shared platforms to collectively design our decentralized future<br><br>

+Follow the link to find out more about maritime digital future and decentralized shared digital platforms
 ### [Rationale for the web3 maritime](https://github.com/phaethonpsichis/web3-maritime)

 # Industry leaders program